SONNY-SONNIX/Sepsis_prediction_app_using_fastAPI_1/readme.md

-## Sepsis Prediction with FastAPI 🩺🚀
+# Dockerized FastAPI Sepsis Prediction App with Machine-learning model 🩺🐳

+### Description 🚀📊

 Welcome to the Sepsis Prediction FastAPI application!

 This application allows you to predict sepsis in patients using a machine-learning model.

 Deployed with Docker, this app makes it easy to make accurate predictions on patient data.

 ### Installation and Setup ⚙️

+#### Getting Started

 To run this application, follow these steps: